dahoum/xn--mrovingiens-bbb.fr/Computing/AgileMyWay/README.md

 Backlog Refinement in Agile

-Agile is better than Waterfall, because while Waterfall is a purely engineering process sequence, Agile is based on the…dahoum.wales
+Agile is better than Waterfall — for enterpreneural software programming — because while Waterfall is a purely engineering process sequence, Agile is based on the…dahoum.wales

 Erik Meijer: AGILE must be destroyed, once and for all